cd-mcfarland/fast_prng/README.md

-# Fast PRNG: an exponential- and normal PseudoRandom Number Generator
+# Fast PRNG: an Exponential and Normal PseudoRandom Number Generator

 ## OVERVIEW
 -----------